social-media-ethics-automation/book/book_contents/_build/html/_sources/ch03_bots/03_anatomy_of_a_bot/01_control_flow_options.md

 - Search for all tweets that are a reply to the tweet saved in the variable "my_latest_tweet"
 ```

-We will show how to use cariables in Python in the next section.
+We will show how to use variables in Python in the next section.

 ## Events: When you do something depends